 - What are your goals for your future?

-These questions share a common goal: to identify if you are a good fit for the company.
+Despite their differences, they share a common goal: Interviewers ask them to identify if you are a good fit for the company.

 Meanwhile, goals are short-term action items.
-Goals make up the to-do list that lead you to fulfilling an aspiration.
+They are the stepping stones you conquer along the way to achieve your career aspiration.

-An example of an aspiration is to hone your interpersonal skills as a social worker, to help the elderly achieve a better quality of life.
-To help fulfil that aspiration, one of your goals could be to get a job with a non-profit organization.
+An example of a career aspiration is to hone your interpersonal skills as a social worker, to help the elderly achieve a better quality of life.
+To help fulfil that aspiration, one goal would be to get a job with a non-profit organization.
 Another goal would be to attend a class to learn a new language, such as Cantonese or Teochew.

 Having a hard time thinking of answers on your own?
 Here are a few further steps you can take to identify your personal aspirations.